pimatic/pimatic-pilight/README.md

 pimatic pilight plugin
 ======================

-Plugin for the [pilight library](https://github.com/pilight/pilight) to control 433Mhz switches and dimmers and get informations from 433Mhz weather stations.
+Plugin for the integration of [pilight](https://github.com/pilight/pilight) to control 433Mhz switches and dimmers and get informations from 433Mhz weather stations.
 See the project page for a list of [supported devices](http://wiki.pilight.org/doku.php/protocols).
 The pilight-daemon must be running to use this plugin.